bhagyeshsp/jekyll-objectivist-theme/README.md

 This theme has been tested to work with Github Pages (and Github Project Pages).
 When using Github Pages you will need to update the `baseurl` in the `_config.yml` otherwise all the css, images and paths will be broken.

-For example the site https://bhagyeshsp.github.io/jekyll-objectivist-theme would have `baseurl: "/jekyll-objectivist-theme/"`
+For example the site https://bhagyeshsp.github.io/jekyll-objectivist-theme has `baseurl: "/jekyll-objectivist-theme/"` and `url: "https://bhagyeshsp.github.io"`

 ## More